AdobeDocs/experience-manager-cloud-service.en/help/forms/view-understand-aem-forms-analytics-reports.md

 ### **Areas where visitors require assistance with filling out the form** {#areas-requiring-assistance}

 Metrics such as help views, validation errors, and field visits reveal where users need assistance or how we can track errors in fields.
-For example, In the image below you see that in a form with fields such as **Full Name**, **Phone Number**, **DoB**, **Text Input**.
+For example, In the image below you see that in a form with fields such as **Full Name**, **Phone Number**, **DoB**.
 The **Full Name** field have 12 visits, out of 12 visits 8 visits have validation error and 1 clicked help icon for help view on this field.
 You can see the metrics data for other form fields.

 ![assisting-areas](assets/assisting-areas.png)